The Carnivorous Plant FAQ v. 11.5

 Drosera anglica is a beautiful plant with glandular leaf blades that are much longer than they are wide.
 The leaf blades of some plants are just a few times longer than they are wide, but the leaves of some strains are really long.
 Plants I have seen in parts of California, and herbarium sheets I have seen from Thunder Bay (Canada) are really long, so much so that the plants almost look like D. capensis!
 Drosera anglica is notable for occurring in Alaka'i Swamp, on Hawai'i.

-Although fertile, Drosera anglica is thought to be of hybrid origin, that is D. rotundifolia×linearis.
-Sterile plants, referred to as D.×anglica, are found along with D. anglica where the two parent plants are found together.
+Although fertile, Drosera anglica is thought to be of ancient hybrid origin, that is D. rotundifolia×linearis.
+See more in the section on Drosera × woodii, below.

 Drosera brevifolia